RECUR360PAY - PCI Compliance - Security Metrics

 Merchants: Provide data based on methods and processes.

-Your software's payment solution: Provide data storage details to themerchant.
+Your software's payment solution: Provide data storage details to the merchant.

 Transmission